Positive behaviour guidance.

 Babies and young toddlers don't have impulse control yet.
 Biting, hitting, grabbing, refusing to share, tantrums, all developmentally normal at this age.
 The educators redirect, soothe, and use simple words to name what the child seems to be feeling.
 That made you cross.
 Hitting hurts.
 Let me hold your hand.

 The Jungle age is when language starts catching up with feelings, but only just.
 We use very short phrases, name feelings out loud, and help children see what's going on with another child.
 Look at his face.
 He's sad.
 What happened?
 Children this age can begin to apologise meaningfully.
-We don't force apologies; we model them.
+Apologies are modelled, not forced.

 Children in this room have richer language and the start of empathy.
 Conflicts get talked through more, often with both children present.
 What happened?
 What were you trying to do?
 How could you do it differently next time?
 Educators sit with children through these conversations rather than rushing to a verdict.